awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure.md

 ** **resources** **
 This section specifies information about Amazon ECS application to deploy\.
-For more information, see [ AppSpec 'resources' Section for Amazon ECS Deployments ](reference-appspec-file-structure-resources.md#reference-appspec-file-structure-resources-ecs)\.
+For more information, see [ AppSpec 'resources' section for Amazon ECS deployments ](reference-appspec-file-structure-resources.md#reference-appspec-file-structure-resources-ecs)\.

 ** **hooks** **
 This section specifies Lambda functions to run at specific deployment lifecycle event hooks to validate the deployment\.
-For more information, see [List of Lifecycle Event Hooks for an Amazon ECS Deployment](reference-appspec-file-structure-hooks.md#reference-appspec-file-structure-hooks-list-ecs)\.
+For more information, see [List of lifecycle event hooks for an Amazon ECS deployment](reference-appspec-file-structure-hooks.md#reference-appspec-file-structure-hooks-list-ecs)\.

-## AppSpec File Structure for AWS Lambda Deployments<a name="lambda-appspec-structure"></a>
+## AppSpec file structure for AWS Lambda deployments<a name="lambda-appspec-structure"></a>

 **Note**
 This AppSpec file is written in YAML, but you can use the same structure to write an AppSpec file for a Lambda deployment in JSON\.
 A string in a JSON\-formatted AppSpec file is always wrapped in quotation marks \(""\)\.